Polymers Webinar | Lignin-Based Polymers

 4th Polymers Webinar

-We are pleased to invite you to an upcoming webinar that will highlight cutting-edge research on lignin-based polymers and their applications, specifically in the production of adhesives, polyurethane, and polystyrene.
-This event will be organized in conjunction with a Special Issue of Polymers focused on the sustainable use of lignin-based polymers in advanced materials.
-Join us as three expert speakers present their latest findings and insights on how lignin, the most abundant natural aromatic polymer, can provide enhanced performance, a reduced carbon footprint, and improved economics in comparison to conventional fossil-carbon based polymers.
-This webinar is a valuable opportunity for researchers, students, and industry professionals who are interested in biobased polymers and sustainable materials to learn, connect, and contribute to this rapidly evolving field.
+We would like to invite you to an upcoming webinar that aims to highlight cutting-edge research on lignin-based polymers and their applications, specifically in the production of adhesives, polyurethane, and polystyrene.
+This event is being organized in conjunction with a Special Issue of Polymers focused on the sustainable use of lignin-based polymers in advanced materials.
+Three expert speakers will present their latest findings and insights on how lignin, the most abundant natural aromatic polymer, can provide enhanced performance, a reduced carbon footprint, and improved economics in comparison to conventional fossil-carbon based polymers.
+This webinar is a great opportunity for researchers, students, and industry professionals who are interested in biobased polymers and sustainable materials to learn, connect, and contribute to this rapidly evolving field.
 We look forward to your participation.

 Date: 30 July 2025